-The COVID-19 pandemic has impacted just about every facet of our lives over the past two years.
+The COVID-19 pandemic has impacted just about every facet of our lives between 2020 and 2022.
 So much has changed, from how we interact socially to how we access healthcare and take our medications.

 So how exactly has the pandemic affected medication adherence, and what can healthcare organizations do to drive improvements?